rekredhead/Chat-App/README.md

    npm run startRedis
    ```
    - Modify the "startRedis" and "resolveRedis" scripts in package.json if Redis was installed on a different location
+   - Make sure redis is running before you test or start the app
 - Run this command to test the program:
    ```
    npm test